standard-ai/portal/readme.md

 # Standard Portal

-This is a React + Auth0 library to easily handle authentication for internal apps with minimal overhead.
+Add a login portal to any React App with minimal overhead using Auth0.
 We made it because we have multiple apps that use Auth, and it's a lot easier to create a reusable module based on some conventions than doing it from scratch every time or maintaining copies.
 It includes:

 - Automatic configuration from environment variables
 - Shows "Login Page" and blocks children until the user has logged in
 - Top-right default mini profile once logged in for easy session management
 - Refresh token and all other nice Auth0 logic included
 - React Hooks and some other useful API elements for light customization

-Portal preview:

 <table>
   <tr>